Geekfish/obsidian-garden/src/site/notes/Garden/Karvonen HR training zones.md

 Even when we have the max heart rate figured out, for some people these zones don't seem to correspond to how they actually experience different levels of intensity.

-This may be due to them being highly trained athletes, well adapted to higher levels of intensity, or just regular physiological different among individuals.
+This may be due to them being highly trained athletes, well adapted to higher levels of intensity, or just regular physiological differences among individuals.

+In my case, even at my fittest, I could never achieve the expected low intensity zones calculated with this method – my heart rate would always shoot past them  at the slightest effort, even though I could sustain that effort almost indefinitely.
+What gives?
 ## Alternative: the Karvonen method

-The Karvonen method is an alternative method of calculating *training zones*.
+The Karvonen method is an alternative, only slightly more elaborate method of calculating training zones.

 This method calculates percentages based on **heart rate reserve**.
 In other words, takes both the **max heart rate** and the **resting heart rate** into account.